This page is also availabel in: Spanish

 He now knew he was going to die and spent part of his days walking on the beach with his dogs, two wonderful Russian greyhound Borzois.

 Ivan, a would-be writer, had worked for some years as an editor for a veterinary journal in La Havana.
-He was considered as someone who needed to be reeducated.
-His unlucky situation started when he expressed his opinions to the veterinary faculty about two homosexual students who had been expelled while he was a student at the university.
-Some years later, he supported his brother, who was gay, when his brother and partner later disappeared at sea while trying to escape to Florida.
+Considered as someone who required to be reeducated.
+Who’s unlucky situation started when he expressed his opinions to the veterinary faculty about two homosexual students expelled while he was a student at the university; and some years latter, he supported his brother, who was gay, when his brother and partner later disappeared at sea while trying to escape to Florida.

 After meeting several times by chance on the same beach and talking about how they both liked Lopez’s dogs, Ivan knew Lopez as “the man who loves dogs.”
-Lopez felt comfortable with this man, whom he had probably investigated previously, and thought he was a writer trying to survive on the island.
-He thought Ivan was reliable and started telling him a story that he felt needed to be told, but Ramon Mercader died in La Habana Cuba in 1978 under the name of Jaime Lopez Pavolvich.
+Lopez felt comfortable with this man, whom he had probably investigated before, and thought he was a writer trying to survive on the island.
+He thought Ivan was reliable and started telling him a story that he felt needed to be told, but Ramon Mercader died in La Habana Cuba in 1978 under the name of Jaime López Pablovich.

 Before the black man left, he recalled that Eitingon said he was certain that Moscow agents had poisoned Mornard with radiation from activated thallium in a gold watch that he had received as a present from his KGB comrades before leaving Moscow.

-The author told us how he was inspired to write this novel after visiting Trotsky’s house in Coyoacan, Mexico City.
+The author tells us how he inspired to write this novel after visiting Trotsky’s house in Coyoacan, Mexico City.